shaungarwood/shaungarwood.github.io/_drafts/2020-01-09-pulling-up-my-bootstraps.md

 ---
 layout: post
-title:  "Pulling Myself Up By My Bootstraps"
+title:  "Mr. Robot's Bootstraps"
 date:   2020-01-09 06:20:25 -0700
 tags: ansible bash automation vagrant
 ---

 Watching Mr. Robot, it occurred to me that Elliot is almost always on a new system.
-He's either using a live system (Kali Linux), on someone else's computer, or he's just finished microwaving his RAM.
+He's either using a live system ([Kali Linux](https://www.kali.org/)), on someone else's computer, or he's just finished microwaving his RAM.
 But there's no way that he's always using default set-ups.
 Right?
 He wouldn't use nano and bash for his late night coding.
 He'd have custom python modules, elaborate nmap scripts, and a million zsh aliases.
 So how does he have time to set up his environments?

 <center>
   <iframe src="https://giphy.com/embed/ZKQpx4TYrxTtS" width="336" height="321" frameBorder="0" allowFullScreen>
   </iframe>
 </center>

 I think that he probably has some automated scripts sitting out on the internet somewhere.
-Some AWS server paid for anonymously, who's IP address he has memorized.
-His own personal bootstrap kit floating in the cloud.
-I want one!
+Scripts that will install everything he needs and configure all the dotfile to his liking.
+Sitting on some AWS server paid for anonymously, who's IP address he has memorized.
+His own personal bootstrap kit floating in the cloud...I want one!

 ## My Bootstraps